ai-multiply/bursty_dynamics/docs/index.rst

         User guide
         ^^^

-        Provides information on how to get started with burstydynamics.
+        Provides information on how to get started with bursty_dynamics.

         +++